Internet real-name system in China: Online gaming

 On July 20, 2005, Tencent, the largest instant messaging company in China, issued an announcement that it would cooperate with the Chinese authorities to organize the online public information services carried out by Tencent and register the creators and administrators of QQ groups under their real names in accordance with the Notice of the Shenzhen Public Security Bureau on Cleaning and Rectifying Online Public Information Service Sites.
 This coincided with media coverage of the real-name system in South Korea, and Tencent's initiative was widely seen as "a prelude to the full implementation of the real-name system in China."

 On July 22, 2005, Xinhua said that from July 22 to the end of September, the police in Shenzhen, China, will carry out a three-month cleanup and improvement of online public information service sites.
-Among other things, the police will register BBS and BBS moderators with real names and verify ID numbers. on August 5 China's Ministry of Culture and Ministry of Information Industry jointly issued Several Opinions on the Development and Management of Online Games.
-The draft of the opinion says to prevent minors from indulging in online games to kill monsters and practice leveling, and requires that "PK-type leveling games (relying on PK to increase level) should be logged in through ID cards, implement a real-name game system, and disallow minors from logging in".
+Among other things, the police will register BBS and BBS moderators with real names and verify ID numbers.
+On August 5 China's Ministry of Culture and Ministry of Information Industry jointly issued Several Opinions on the Development and Management of Online Games.
+The draft of the opinion says to prevent minors from indulging in online games to kill monsters and practice leveling and requires that "PK-type leveling games (relying on PK to increase level) should be logged in through ID cards, implement a real-name game system, and disallow minors from logging in".
 According to the Regulations on the Protection of Minors' Network (draft for review), "network information service providers providing online game services shall require online game users to provide real identity information for registration and effectively identify minor users.
-It also stipulates that network information service providers shall, in accordance with relevant national regulations and standards, take technical measures to not expose minors to games or game functions that are inappropriate for them to access, limit the time minors can use games continuously and the cumulative time they can use games in a single day, and prohibit minors from using online game services between midnight and 8:00 AM every day.".
+It also stipulates that network information service providers shall, in accordance with relevant national regulations and standards, take technical measures to not expose minors to games or game functions that are inappropriate for them to access, limit the time minors can use games continuously and the cumulative time they can use games in a single day, and prohibit minors from using online game services between midnight and 8:00 AM every day."

-On August 30, 2021, the State Press and Publication Administration issued the Notice of the State Press and Publication Administration on Further Strict Management to Effectively Prevent Minors from Being Addicted to Online Games, which stipulates that all online game enterprises may only provide online game services to minors for one hour from 20:00 to 21:00 daily on Fridays, Saturdays, Sundays and legal holidays, and may not provide online game services to minors in any form at other times.
+In July 2020, Feng Shixin, an official from the Publicity Department, announced a real-name authentication system for online games by September.
+On August 30, 2021, the National Press and Publication Administration issued the Notice of the State Press and Publication Administration on Further Strict Management to Effectively Prevent Minors from Being Addicted to Online Games, which stipulates that all online game enterprises may only provide online game services to minors for one hour from 20:00 to 21:00 daily on Fridays, Saturdays, Sundays and legal holidays, and may not provide online game services to minors in any form at other times.

-SIM card
+Mobile phone numbers

-Starting in 2016, the use of cell phone numbers in mainland China must be registered with real name.
+An official ID has been required to register a mobile phone number since 2010.
+Starting in 2016, the use of cell phone numbers in mainland China must be registered with real names.